LeoComandini/electrum-timestamp-plugin/README-S2C.md

 ```

 Note that the `.ots` contains a OpSecp256k1Commitment so the standard ots library won't recognize it.
 Verify it manually using the python library just installed,
-for instance by conveniently modifying `ots-info.py`
+for instance with `python3 ots-info.py "/path/file_name.txt.ots"`.